NERC-COVID19-DigitalEnvironmentSprint/BathAirSquad_NERCHackathonOne-AirQuality/README.md

 A_Bayesian_Framework_for_Analysing_Air_Pollution_Effect_on_COVID_19_Infection_Rate.pdf - Document explaining the work done by the team.
 It contains the main ideas and conclusions as well as the description of the proposed model and its implementation.

+BathAirSquad_summary_presentation - presentation, with description of the proposed model and its implementation.

 USA_Bayesian_Framework - is the main folder containing all the data, R files to run the proposed INLA Bayesian Model.

 	Folders: